0neday/PhoenixNonce-iOS9-partialJailbreak/README.md

 - git clone https://github.com/0neday/PhoenixNonce-iOS9-partialJailbreak
 - Use xcode to compile and install
 - Just for developer to research
+- Just for iOS 9.0 - 9.3.5  64bit

 ### Decrypt 64bit kernelcache for N71AP iOS 9.3

  - Find kernelcache keys from [here](https://www.theiphonewiki.com/wiki/Eagle_13E234_(iPhone8,1)) only for n71ap,
  - Use xerub [img4](https://github.com/xerub/img4tool) to decrypt	 kernelcache.

+### Issues
+- libpatchfinder64 don't support iOS <10, so you need to patch libpatchfinder64 for patch kernel.
+- miss some kernel structure offsets to remount root partition as r/w or patch amfid (kppless approach). you need to check xnu version of [apple open source](https://opensource.apple.com/source/xnu/)depend on your iOS version

 ### License